MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Ultimately, I was excited about this approach and it was working well, but wanted to build on a platform where I could reach users.
 Despite everything good I had to say about LÖVE, the web is too powerful of a platform to pass up, and it's worth the quirks and warts.

 I decided to put down the lua implementation and switch to Rust, but I was able to directly translate many lessons and patterns over.
-Having a good idea of what my datastructures would be and what types of APIs would be defined between components made writing the Rust version much smoother.
+Having a good idea of what my data-structures would be and what types of APIs would be defined between components made writing the Rust version much smoother.

 Implementing one idea multiple times was a huge strength in my ability to structure my codebase, forsee pitfalls, and make more thoughtful and intentional tradeoffs.
 I would strongly recommend this experience to anyone - If you have a project that you've attempted in the past but either didn't finish or made compromises on due to your technical skills or endurance, taking another crack at it can a great opportunity to sweat the details and see new approaches.